datanav/docs/training/030_dtl/020_Beginner.rst

 There is however one crucial difference between JSON dictionaries and the Sesam Entity Data model; our entity model requires a primary key ``_id`` as you have learned about in the previous topic.
-The value of the key “_id” must always be a string.
-In the dataset view it can be found in the list on the left hand side, on the top bar when viewing any entity or shown inside the entity dictionary by checking the box “Show System Attributes”.
+The value of the key "_id" must always be a string.
+In the dataset view it can be found in the list on the left hand side, on the top bar when viewing any entity or shown inside the entity dictionary by checking the box "Show System Attributes".

 An entity is therefore defined as a dictionary with the key ``_id`` as shown in *Example 3.1.3A: Entity*

 | \``\`
 | *Example 3.1.3A: Entity*
-| {“_id”: “primary-key-as-String”}.
+| {"_id": "primary-key-as-String"}.

 \``\`